E86

 Are additional codes required with E86?

-Yes, when using E86 you should also code: code(s) for any associated disorders of electrolyte and acid-base balance (E87.-).
+Yes, when using E86, also report: code(s) for any associated disorders of electrolyte and acid-base balance (E87.-).

 What are the UMLS CUIs for E86?